Causal Holography of Traversing Flows: The Causality-based Holography Theorems

-{\bf Remark 4.3.} Recall that, by Whitehead's Theorem \cite{Wh}, any smooth manifold admits a unique $\mathsf{PD}$-structure (consistent with its differentiable structure).
-Therefore, different $C_v$-invariant smooth triangulations $\{\mathsf T^\d\}$ of $\d_1X$ all are $\mathsf{PD}$-equivalent, but perhaps not as $C_v$-\emph{invariant} triangulations!
+{\bf Remark 3.3.} Recall that, by Whitehead's Theorem \cite{Wh}, any smooth manifold admits a unique $\mathsf{PD}$-structure (consistent with its differentiable structure).
+Therefore, different $C_v$-invariant smooth triangulations $\{\mathsf T^\d\}$ of $\d_1 X$ all are $\mathsf{PD}$-equivalent, but perhaps not as $C_v$-\emph{invariant} triangulations!
 In other words, a common refinement of two $C_v$-invariant differentiable triangulations of $\d_1X$ may be not $C_v$-invariant.

-We conjecture that, in fact, any two smooth $C_v$-invariant triangulations have a $C_v$-invariant smooth refinement.
-In other words, the trajectory space $\mathcal T(v)$ admits a \emph{unique} $\mathsf{PD}$-structure that is consistent (via the pull-back $\Gamma^{-1}$) with the preferred $\mathsf{PD}$-structure on the smooth manifold $\d_1X$.
+We conjecture that any two smooth $C_v$-invariant triangulations have a $C_v$-invariant smooth refinement.
+That is, the trajectory space $\mathcal T(v)$ admits a \emph{unique} $\mathsf{PD}$-structure that is consistent with the preferred $\mathsf{PD}$-structure on the smooth manifold $\d_1 X$. $\diamondsuit$